sini/nixkraken/docs/src/index.md

 ## License

-The Nixkraken source and documentation are released under the [MIT License](https://github.com/nicolas-goudry/nixkraken/blob/main/LICENSE).
+The NixKraken source and documentation are released under the [MIT License](https://github.com/nicolas-goudry/nixkraken/blob/main/LICENSE).